ucsdlib/2023-09-11-uc-carpentries/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Sept.
-11-TBD, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+11-18, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "8:30 am - 12:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2023-09-11      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-09-TBD        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: [ ] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: [ "TBD" ] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: [ ]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: [ "TBD" ]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["carpentries@ucsd.edu"]  # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["timdennis@ucla.edu", "rotsuji@ucsd.edu", "speterso@library.berkeley.edu"]
-collaborative_notes: [] # optional: URL for the workshop collaborative notes, e.g. an HackMD or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+collaborative_notes: ["TBD"] # optional: URL for the workshop collaborative notes, e.g. an HackMD or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 ---

 <!--